mendaayy/ChatGPT-Doctor/README.md

-# ChatGPT as a Doctor
+# ChatGPT as a Therapist

 ## Introduction